softwaremill/bootzooka/README.md

 * _compile_ - compile the whole project
 * _test_ - run all the tests
-* _project &lt;sub-project-name&gt;_ - switch context to given sub-project, then all the commands will be execute only for that sub-project, thus can be also achived with: _&lt;sub-project-name&gt;/test_
+* _project &lt;sub-project-name&gt;_ - switch context to given sub-project, then all the commands will be execute only for that sub-project, thus can be also achieved with: _&lt;sub-project-name&gt;/test_
 * _container:start_ - starts the embedded Jetty container
 * _container:reload /_ - reloads application at context /
-* _~;container:start; container:reload /_ - runs container and waits for source code changes to autmatically compile changed file and to reload it
+* _~;container:start; container:reload /_ - runs container and waits for source code changes to automatically compile changed file and to reload it

 ## License